When you spend all day working at your computer and the majority of that time is browser based then it makes sense to be as efficient as possible.

 To use the extension, just right-click on any web image and select “Search Image on TinEye” from the context menu.
 Results are displayed for you at tineye.com.

 Empower Gmail, Google Apps Mail, Yahoo Mail with dynamic email signatures.
 Add Facebook, Twitter, Linkedin, Pinterest & more.

 I recently started using the WiseStamp Email Signature app and by having the Chrome Extension installed it automatically appends my chosen signature as soon as I start composing a new email.
 If I don’t wish to have the signature included in my email then there is a simple option to remove it.

-That’s my top 13 Google Chrome extensions to boost productivity, all of which I’m using on a daily basis!
+There are my top Google Chrome extensions to boost productivity, all of which I’m using on a daily basis!
 Having a selection of apps available as browser extension helps make me more productive.